 In the Audience tab, you can create user segments based on various parameters like the number of visits, visit source, language, attributes, and many more.
 Simply include filters you'd like to segment your audience:

-- Attributes: This enables you to target your users with the information you already know about them.
+Attributes: This enables you to target your users with the information you already know about them.
 Such as plan, demographics, department...
 Make sure to add attributes to your tracking code before selecting this option.
 You can add up to 50 attributes to the filter.

 💡Tip: You can have multiple segments and multiple options within these segments at the same time.
 Add more filters to a specific audience by clicking Add Filter.

 💡Tip: You can save your audience to use them on other surveys.
 In this case, changes to that audience will apply to all surveys running with that audience.
 You will be able to see if the audience is used in another survey under the audience name: